 - Bread Pan

 - 200 g Yogurt 3/4 cup

 - 100 g Walnuts + more for topping 1 cup

 - 1 t Baking Powder

 - 1 t Cinnamon

 - 150 g Raw cane sugar 2/3 cup

 - Preheat the oven to 350F(180C)

-- Mash the bananas, I like to use a fork.
-Set aside.
+- In a large bowl mash the bananas, I like to use a fork.

 - Add the eggs, cinnamon, yogurt, sugar, baking soda, baking powder, and salt.
 Mix everything, then sift the flour into the bowl.
 Gently fold the flour with the wet ingredients.
 Before the flour is completely mixed in, add the chopped walnuts.
 Mix until no dry flour remains.